-Quite literally just outside Hideout Hotel, there’s the historic Holy Trinity; England’s largest Parish church.
-On 13th May this year, the iconic medieval structure will be bestowed the honour of becoming Hull Minster.
+Quite literally just outside Hideout Hotel, there’s England’s largest Parish church Hull Minster. .
 Taking a tour up the 150ft tower is well worth doing, with unparalleled views of Old Town, the city centre, the docks, the marina, the Humber and beyond.
 The church also holds regular exhibitions and performances, and will play host to the Hull Real Ale & Cider Festival in November this year.

 Less than a 5-minute walk away, the Museums Quarter is home to four unique museums; each completely free.
 The Hull & East Riding Museum covers an astonishing 235 million years of history, whilst the Streetlife Museum houses an impressive collection of transport dating back to the early 20th century.
 You can also explore Wilberforce House; the birthplace of slavery abolitionist William Wilberforce, and the Arctic Corsair; Hull’s last sidewinder trawler.